Blood Conservation Techniques & Tools

 The SpHb® hemoglobin monitor is a noninvasive device that provides continuous information about changes in hemoglobin, the protein in red blood cells that transports oxygen throughout the body.
 With this device, our surgeons receive real-time data that can help reduce the number of times we need to draw blood.

 The VAMP™ system helps reduce blood loss when surgeons are taking blood samples during surgery.
-Typically, the blood that has been sampled and checked needs to be discarded, but this system allows the return of blood that has been sampled to the patient.
+Typically, the blood that has been sampled and checked needs to be discarded.
+This closed system allows the sample that would have be wasted to be returned to the patient.